 We should strive to expose students to the full range of available career/life planning programs.
 For instance, we can more aggressively publicize internships and experiential learning opportunities and create conversations around the value of these possibilities.
-We believe that, through better coordination and integration of existing programs, by rigorously evaluating such programs, and being willing to modify or terminate those that are not effective and efficient, we can provide students with a strong set of experiences that will lead to additional opportunities after graduation.
+Carleton should envision "internships" broadly to include a variety of programs (e.g., fellowships, externships, shadowing as well as traditional three-month summer experiences) that give students valuable, experience and a taste of what a career in any given field would entail.
+We believe that, through better coordination and integration of existing career-related programs, by rigorously evaluating such programs, and being willing to modify or terminate those that are not effective and efficient, we can provide students with a strong set of experiences that will lead to additional opportunities after graduation.

 Because internships are among the best ways to consider and contrast various paths, we must maximize the internship opportunities available to and secured by Carleton students.
 By their third year and thereafter, students should have options to participate in internships, potentially multiple times in different areas.
+Our location near both the Twin Cities and Rochester can create connections and new opportunities for our students' post-graduation plans.
 While most internships will take place during summers and winter break, internships might also be created during the academic year on campus and in Northfield and its environs.
+Community and civic engagement internships provide excellent opportunities for vocational exploration that can build on student passions.